VDH Has a Conversation with Filmmaker Michael L. Pack

 He kind of nosed out Jesse Jackson with the Obama administration and had a direct line to Obama.

-I remember that there was reports that he had almost 100, if not hundreds of visits to the White House during that eight-year period.
+I remember that there was reports that he had almost 100, if not hundreds, of visits to the White House during that eight-year period.
+But

-why, and the larger, after watching the document, why do you think of all the various communities in the country, the black community has this
+why, and the large, after watching the document, why do you think of all the various communities in the country, the black community has this,

-This and I'll just give you some examples this fixation on on Jews or and it is prone I mean, if you think of all the major black leaders, Al Sharpton, we've just discussed, had said a lot of anti-Semitic things.
+and I'll just give you some examples, this fixation on Jews is prone.
+I mean, if you think of all the major black leaders, Al Sharpton, we've just discussed, had said a lot of anti-Semitic things.

 There's no need to mention Louis Farrakhan and gutter religion.